-- Add spices and sauté (if not using bacon add 10g olive oil) 5 mins / Varoma / speed 2 / MC off.
+- Add coriander, cumin and turmeric and sauté (if not using bacon add 10g olive oil) 5 mins / Varoma / speed 2 / MC off.

 - Add sweet potato, carrot and pumpkin and chop 30 sec / speed 7.
 Scrape down.

-- Add Worcestershire Sauce, thyme, stock and boiling water and cook 10 mins / 100°C / speed 1.
+- Add Worcestershire Sauce, thyme, stock and boiling water (see note below) and cook 10 mins / 100°C / speed 1.

-- Add quinoa and cook a further 15 mins / 100°C / speed 1 / MC off, placing simmering basket on top of lid to prevent any spatter.
+- Add quinoa and cook a further 15 mins / 100°C / speed 1 / MC off, placing simmering basket or TM6 spatter guard on top of lid to prevent any spatter.

 Remove basket and replace MC.